 The Association contracts with owners of private apartments in order to rent them out to people coping with mental disabilities who receive supportive housing services from the Association (personal accompaniment in apartments and hostels).
 The contracts are signed between the property owners and the Association; therefore the Association is responsible for the payment of rent to the property owner.
 On the other hand, the Association signs rental contracts in respect of the apartments with the people that are planned to live in them.
 These people pay the rent either directly to the Association, or depending on their eligibility, indirectly through the Ministry of Housing.
-As of December 31, 2021, the Association rents about 71 apartments and 11 buildings used as hostels and the rent amounts NIS 3,570 thousand and NIS 2,463 thousand per year, respectively.
+As at December 31, 2022, the Association rents about 60 apartments and 15 buildings used as hostels and the rent amounts NIS 3,920 thousand and NIS 2,620 thousand per year, respectively.

-In addition the Association rents 26 buildings used as branches for rent totaling NIS 2,541 thousand per year and 10 buildings used as counseling centers for families for rent totaling NIS 879 thousand per year.
+In addition the Association rents 26 buildings used as branches for rent totaling NIS 2,970 thousand per year and 11 buildings used as counseling centers for families for rent totaling NIS 1,000 thousand per year.